mikeknapp/candy-machine/README.md

 ## Known Issues

-- Can't add more images to a project.
-(Workaround: create a new project.)
-- Can't edit the trigger word / synonyms.
-(Workaround: edit the project's `config.json` and the caption files.)
+- It's currently quite **annoying to search for tags**, and **tags quickly get messy**.
+(I'll fix it soon!)
-- Can't edit a project's tag layout or the default tag layout (Workaround: edit `default_categories.json` in the server directory, or a project's `categories.json`.
-For the latter, be sure not to remove tags that are being actively used.)
+- **Can't edit a project's tag layout** or the default tag layout (Workaround: edit `default_categories.json` in the server directory, or a project's `categories.json`.
+For the latter, be sure not to remove tags that are being actively used, otherwise they will be orphaned at the end of the tag list if you save that image in the future.)
+- **Can't add more images to a project!** (Workaround: create a new project.
+Not ideal, I know.)
+- **Can't edit the trigger word / synonyms**.
+(Workaround: edit the project's `config.json` and all existing .txt caption files.)

 ## Feature Pipeline

 - Delete tags
 - Sort tags by usage, hide uncommon tags
+- Add more images!
 - Edit trigger word / synonyms
-- Add more images
+- Image zoom
-- Image zoom / color name help
+- Color picker -> color name
-- Rename tags (across the project)
+- Find and replace tags (across the project)
-- Export wizard to prepare the data and generate the best settings for [Kohya SS](https://github.com/bmaltais/kohya_ss)
+- Export wizard to prepare the data and generate recommended settings for [Kohya SS](https://github.com/bmaltais/kohya_ss)
 - Customize tag layout from import analysis
 - Saved presets for tag layouts (i.e. photography, anime, style LORAs etc)
 - Watermark removal (inpainting?)
-- Detection and removal of [Nightshade-poisoned images](https://nightshade.cs.uchicago.edu/whatis.html#)
+- Detection and removal of [Nightshade-poisoned images](https://nightshade.cs.uchicago.edu/whatis.html#) from the dataset (to respect the copyright holder).
+- Maybe in the future: Automated image search to find more images?

 ## Want to Contribute?